 Garage door safety sensors are made of a “sender” and a “receiver”.

 Lift master\ Chamberlain\ Craftsman will typically have the “sender” sensor equipped with a yellow service light indicating it is sending a beam.
-The “receiver” sensor will have a green service light that only lights up when it “catches” the signal from the sending sensor unit. if you garage door sending sensor is showing a yellow light and the other does not show a green light -it is likely they are misaligned.
+The “receiver” sensor will have a green service light that only lights up when it “catches” the signal from the sending sensor unit.
+If your garage door sending sensor is showing a yellow light and the other does not show a green light -it is likely they are misaligned.

 You may want to check the back of the motor unit.
 The back of the motor has a circuit board with a service light as well.
 The blink rate on the garage door opener service light points to various error codes.